chrysg0/BSE_Template_Portfolio/index.md

 # Second Milestone: Facial Recognition
 Since my previous milestone, I have enabled and installed the camera module into the Rasberry Pi.
 I Installed OpenCV by running certain commands in my Terminal.
 I copied the files containing the Python code I needed.
 Finally, I took photos of myself to train my Rasberry Pi to recognize my face.

+One of the challenges faced in the second milestone was enabling the camera.

 In future milestones, the challenges to be addressed include:

 - The eyes in image recognition detect the mouth as the eyes